liorcode/cloud-computing-course/parking-lot/README.md

 pulumi up
 ```

-This will output the main API Gateway URL, which you can use to interact with the different endpoints.
+This will output the following:
+- baseUrl - The base URL of the API Gateway
+- entryUrl - The URL of the entry endpoint
+- exitUrl - The URL of the exit endpoint

 To remove the infrastructure, you can run: